 Where to Stay: Gwesty Ty Newydd Hotel backs onto the beach, and the food there is also very good.

-Tenby is, for our money, the best seaside resort in Wales, with three brilliant beaches and a gorgeous harbour, and medieval town walls to boot.
+Tenby is, for our money, the best seaside resort in Wales, with three brilliant beaches and a gorgeous harbour, medieval town walls and one of the smallest Pembrokeshire castles to boot.
 It’s much quieter in the off-season than in peak season, and many attractions are closed.
 But the core of the place remains the same, one of the most beautiful towns in the UK, still as enchanting in the shorter days and longer nights.